PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_exercises.md

 * Exercise: develop a version of Gray-Scott from prologue that mimics the repressilator (?)

 * What about a link to TF networks of other species?
 Human?
 Are these datasets readily available?

-* Need to cite the origin of the repressilator as a synthetic system -- mention 2000 paper and 2016 paper.

 * I wonder what happens in the repressilator if all three particles start out at the same concentration ... will there be enough noise in the system to bounce it into an oscillation?